-The full recipe is in the recipe card at the end of this post, but here's a quick look at the ingredients you'll need to make your very own oil-free vegan carrot cake with cream cheese frosting.
+The full recipe is in the recipe card at the end of this post, but here's a quick look at the ingredients you'll need to make your very own oil-free vegan carrot cake with oat flour.

 - oat flour (make sure yours is certified gluten free if you have a sensitivity)

-- coconut sugar (date sugar would also work)
+- coconut sugar (date sugar or brown sugar would also work)

 - ground cinnamon

 - ground flax seeds mixed with water to make a flax "egg"